Skip to content

 15. Media, storage and libraries

 These entities support file storage, processing, and document-grounded knowledge retrieval.
 They are distinct from the knowledge_fact layer: facts are small, structured, accumulated through interaction; media-derived content is large, document-sourced, loaded deliberately by operators and agents.
-For the full ingestion pipeline see doc 05 Persistence, Storage & Ingestion.
+For the full ingestion pipeline see 05 Persistence, Storage & Ingestion.

 15.1 storage_bucket